Dubrovnik City Walls: All you have to know!

 You can save money with the Dubrovnik-Card, a combination ticket, which includes the not so cheap entrance to the city wall as well as many other attractions and museums.

-Not only the city wall is fascinating, there are many more highlights in Dubrovnik.
-Find unique things to do in Dubrovnik and the best beaches in Dubrovnik here summarized at a glance.
+Not only the city wall is amazing, there are many more highlights in Dubrovnik.
+Find unique things to do in Dubrovnik and the beaches in Dubrovnik here summarized at a glance.

-The imposing city walls of Dubrovnik dates back to the 8th century.
-However, it owes its present appearance to further construction works that had begun in the 12th century and continued until the 17th century.
-The earthquake of 1667 hardly damaged this thick stone wall.
-Therefore, it’s the best-preserved medieval fortification in Europe, and perhaps even one of the most famous walls in the world.
+The walls of the city of Dubrovnik can look back on a rich and eventful history.
+Their origins date back to the 7th and 8th centuries.
+However, it owes its present appearance to further construction work that began in the 12th century and continued until the 17th century.
+The thick stone walls were hardly damaged by the earthquake of 1667.
+This makes it the best preserved medieval fortification in Europe, and perhaps one of the most famous walls in the world.
+With a height of up to 25 meters and a thickness of up to six meters, the Dubrovnik Wall is not only a massive defensive structure, but also an outstanding example of medieval defensive architecture.

 Dubrovnik Wall Walk